 If you have a longer layover that will last into the night, we recommend adding a desert safari to get a taste of Bedouin life and Qatari hospitality – as well as some thrills and spills to keep you going until that next long flight!

-You may also squeeze in a visit to the al Zubarah Fort to the north or the Inland Sea to the south (NB some operators may cater to private small groups but most run at a designated time over the evening).
+You may also squeeze in a visit to the al Zubarah Fort to the north or the Inland Sea to the south (NB, some operators may cater to small private groups, but most run at a designated time over the evening).
 Why not try:

 - 5-hour safari, camel ride, sandboard, inland sea.
 Airport pick up possible.